-The Directors consider that the Group has adequate resources, especially with sufficient cash in bank and a proceeds of £750,000 rose from new shares issuance recently, to continue in operational existence for at least the next twelve months from the date of approval of these financial statements.
+However, the Directors consider that the Group has adequate resources, especially with sufficient cash in bank and proceeds of £702,132 arose from new shares issuance in February 2017, to continue in operational existence for at least the next twelve months from the date of approval of these financial statements.
+The Group has a cash balance of RMB13.6 million at 30 April 2017, including a restricted cash of RMB11.2 million.